Francisco de Cuellar: Spanish Armada

 When Cuéllar crawled out he saw 800 corpses littering the sand, with ravens and wild dogs feeding on them.
-He moved on to the Abbey of Staad, a small church which had been torched by the English after its friars had fled.
-He saw twelve of his countrymen hanging from nooses tied to iron bars of the windows within the church ruins.
-A local woman who was driving cattle into hiding in the woods warned him to stay out of the road, and he then met two naked Spanish soldiers, who informed him that English soldiers had killed 100 captive survivors.
+He moved on to the Abbey of Staad, a small church which had been burnt by the English after being abandoned by its friars.
+He saw twelve Spaniards hanging from nooses tied to iron bars of the windows within the church ruins, who had been hanged by English authorities.
+A local woman who was driving cattle into hiding in the woods warned him to stay out of the road, and he then met two naked Spaniards, who told him that English authorities had executed 100 captive survivors.

 The Spaniards saw 400 corpses on another beach.
 When they stopped to bury the bodies of two officers they were confronted by four locals who demanded the remainder of de Cuellar's clothes.
 Another local ordered them to leave him alone and directed the Spaniards to his own village.
 They made their way there barefoot in cold weather, through a wood where they met two young men travelling with an old man and a young woman: the young men attacked de Cuéllar, and he received a leg wound from a knife-thrust, before the old man intervened.

 De Cuéllar was stripped of his clothing, and a gold chain worth 1,000 ducats and 45 gold crowns were taken from him.
 The young woman ensured his clothes were returned, and took a locket containing relics, which she hung about her neck, before departing.
 Then a boy came to treat his wounds with a poultice and brought food of milk, butter and oaten bread.

 Heeding the boy's warning not to approach the village, de Cuéllar limped past and went on his way alone, living off berries and watercress.
 He was set upon by a group of men who beat him hard and stripped him of his clothes; he covered himself with a skirt of plaited ferns and rushes.
 He came to a deserted settlement at the edge of a lake, where he was surprised to find three other Spaniards.
-Having stayed some time at the settlement, the group met a young man who spoke Latin and directed them to the territory of Sir Brian O'Rourke in Leitrim.
+Having stayed some time at the settlement, the group met a young man who spoke Latin and directed them to the territory of Sir Brian O'Rourke in present-day County Leitrim.